Dakurtz422/SLACK-FILES-TO-CLOUD/README.md

 # SLACK-FILES-TO-CLOUD
 script to save uploaded files from Slack channels to Cloud service using python and "rsync" program.
-"sudo apt -y install rsync" for Ubuntu.
+/n "sudo apt -y install rsync" for Ubuntu.
-Sync is able to uplaod files to the next cloud services:
+Rsync is able to uplaod files to the next cloud services:

     Alibaba Cloud (Aliyun) Object Storage System (OSS) Amazon Drive (See note)